 Sahel separated its management consulting and private investment businesses, with Sahel Capital Agribusiness Managers Ltd. (“Sahel Capital”) spun-out to focus on FAFIN and successor private equity funds.
 Original Sahel firm subsequently changed its name to Sahel Consulting Agriculture and Nutrition Limited (“Sahel Consulting”) to fully embrace its mandate as a consulting company, and its focus on the agriculture and nutrition landscapes.

-Sahel Capital raises additional capital from investors for FAFIN in a final close at $66m, with additional capital raised from the African Development Bank, CDC Group, and the Dutch Good Growth Fund (managed by Triple Jump).
+Sahel Capital raises additional capital from investors for FAFIN in a final close at $66m, with additional capital raised from the African Development Bank, British International Investment, and the Dutch Good Growth Fund (managed by Triple Jump).